Expedition Robinson 2000

-Expedition Robinson 2000, was the fourth edition of Expedition Robinson, or Survivor as it is referred to in some countries, to air in Sweden and it aired in 2000.
+Expedition Robinson 2000 is the fourth edition of Expedition Robinson to air in Sweden and it aired in 2000.
 For the first time since season one when a tribe lost an immunity challenge it was up to that tribe to vote out one of their members.

+Season summary

 The first twist of the season came about when the men and women competed in separate competitions to determine who would select tribes.
 Roxana and Edward won the challenges and the right to select their tribes.
 Another major twist this season occurred when two contestants known as 'wildcards' entered the game following the merge.
 The two wildcard contestants were Anne Hausmanis and Håkan Marklund.
 Because of Adnan's ejection from the game, Buba was allowed back into the game.
 Thanks to a little help from the wildcard contestants, the South Team's alliance was able to make it all the way to final four.
 Mattias Dalerstedt eventually won the season with a jury vote of 7–2 over Edward Lundberg.
 As there were only eight jury members, the ninth vote was cast by the public.
 The public voted for Edward.